hackerb9/vt340test/charset/DECAPL.md

 ### Escape codes to set up Composite APL

+The VMS APL User's Guide says that the VT340 used the "APL Composite Character Set".
+Table 1-16 shows that bytes with the high-bit set display the APL glyphs.
+While this would be more convenient instead of constantly sending shifts (LS0, LS1), this technique would not work in a modern UTF-8 terminal.

 Hackerb9's guess for how to replicate the Composite APL setup: first load the APL font (by catting it to the screen) which names the font Dscs `&0` and maps it to G1 (`ESC` `)` `&` `0`).
 Then send these